The Bankrate promise

 American Express Green Card highlights

-Before we dive into the reasons to love the American Express Green Card, here’s a reminder of the welcome offer, earning rate and other card details:
+Before we dive into the reasons to love the American Express Green Card, here’s a reminder of the most current welcome offer, earning rate and annual fee as of October 2023.

-- Welcome offer: 30,000 Membership Rewards points when you spend $2,000 on purchases within three months of account opening
+- Welcome offer: 40,000 Membership Rewards points when you spend $3,000 on purchases within six months of account opening

-- Rewards: 3X points in an expanded travel category (flights, hotels, transit, taxis, rideshare services and tours); 3X points at restaurants worldwide; 2X points on rental cars booked through amextravel.com; 1X points on all other purchases
+- Rewards: 3X Membership Points in an expanded travel category that includes flights, hotels, transit, taxis, rideshare services and tours; 3X points at restaurants worldwide, plus takeout and delivery; and 1X points on all other purchases

 - Annual fee: $150